dkeathley/JPyBOOK-basics-of-ultrafast-optics-w-computational-examples/intro.md

 Topics covered include:

- - An introduction to complex notation for representing ultrafast pulses in the time and frequency domains
+ - Introduction to complex notation for representing ultrafast pulses in the time and frequency domains
  - Pulse interactions with reflecting/transmitting elements and cavities
  - Linear pulse propagation in dispersive media
  - Nonlinear pulse propagation in dispersive media with an emphasis on self-phase modulation and supercontinuum generation